The transformative power of a great tagline.

 2. Keep it short & simple

-3. Be all about ‘you’, not ‘us’
+3. Focus on ‘you’, not ‘us’

-Ask yourself ‘what’s in it for my customers’?’
-Dig deeper and find out what they’re looking for, rather than what you offer.
+If it’s not about ‘us’, it can only be about ‘you’, the customer.
+Dig deeper and find out what your customers are looking for, rather than trying to describe what you do.
 What need does your product or service answer?
-If you’re unsure, carry out some market research.
+If you’re unsure, carry out some market research – Stickybeak is a great place to start.

 A great example of a customer-centric tagline is “I’m lovin’ it”.
 It doesn’t tell me that McDonald’s sells hamburgers, but it tells me that I’ll love the food, the service, the experience, and the brand.

-4. Make it memorable
+5. Make it memorable

 To create a truly memorable tagline, it helps to get playful with words.
 Some simple tricks include:

-• Rhyming – ‘Beanz meanz Heinz’ is perhaps the most famous example of a rhyming (or rhythmic) tagline.
+Rhyming – ‘Beanz meanz Heinz’ is perhaps the most famous example of a rhyming (or rhythmic) tagline.
 A local example is Genesis Energy’s ‘With you, for you’ strapline – four short, succinct words that speak volumes about their customer service.

-• Onomatopoeia – or in other words, naming something by imitating the natural sound it makes.
+Onomatopoeia – or in other words, naming something by imitating the natural sound it makes.
 ‘Snap, Crackle, Pop’ is a brilliant example of this – your brain immediately pictures a tasty bowl full of snapping, crackling, popping rice bubbles.

 6. Inspire emotion, or action

 Good taglines aren’t always clever or catchy.
-Instead, they’re simple and authentic.
+Sometimes, they’re simple and authentic.
 Aim to build a powerful emotional connection and inspire people to feel something – whether it’s excitement, empathy, hope or happiness.
 Or even better, to take action.

 In my humble opinion, the best taglines are the truly timeless ones that have been used for years, or even decades.
 Nike’s ‘Just do it’ is arguably the world’s most famous example of a tagline that has become a mantra for millions of athletes (and not-so-athletes too).